steemit/jussi/README.md

 1. return single jsonrpc response or assembled jsonrpc responses for batch requests
 1. cache response in redis cache
 1. cache response in memory

+## Additional documentation

+For more indepth documentation on jussi including examples, check out the section on it in the steem dev portal: https://developers.steem.io/services/#services-jussi